Green Business Partners

 On March 31, 2023, the Green Business Partners team, in partnership with the Fairfax County Department of Economic Initiatives and Smart City Works, hosted the Fairfax County Green Business Partners Forum.

 The Forum showcased energy- and climate-success stories and provided opportunities to network with green business leaders throughout Fairfax County.
 It also promoted peer-to-peer learning on how green business practices can lower operational costs, reduce waste, and contribute to a healthier and more resilient Fairfax County community.
-To learn more, see the video recapping the event at the top of this page.
+To learn more, see the video recapping the event by clicking below or click here.

 green business partners thumbnail